 Include $2 postage and handling for a single bulletin.
 When purchasing multiple copies add $1 for postage for each additional bulletin.
-A discount of 40% is available on orders of five or more copies of any single bulletin.
-Arboretum members may deduct 40% from the total cost of bulletins.
+A discount of 40% is available on orders of five or more copies of any single bulletin and Arboretum members may deduct 40% from the total cost of bulletins. *Fees differ for Bulletin no. 45.

 New Directions in the American Landscape